ddhartma/Sparkify-Project/README.md

 -  As the dataset is small and **churned (label=1)** and **non churned (label=0)** users are not evenly distributed the f1 score should be the best metric for predicting churn.
 - The highest f1 score was achieved for the RandomForestClassifer approach.
 - Thereby the f1 score is highly sensitiv to the choice of hyperparameters.
 Hence it is believed, there is still room for optimizations.
-- All three models show that the duration of membership is a good feature in predicting churn.
-In all three moodels this feature has high feature importance values.
+- All three models show that the duration of membership is a good feature for predicting churn.
+For all three moodels this feature has realtively high feature importance values.

     ![image2]

 ## Further optimizations <a name="further_optimizations"></a>
 - Tune the the hyperparameters of the corresponding classifier and regression models in a wider range.
 However, take care about overfitting especially when tuning maxIter.
-- Implement further hyperparameters (see above).
+- Implement further hyperparameters for model tuning (see above).
 - Use a larger dataset.
 225 unique users is just a small subset.
 It is believed that a transfer to the 12GB dataset could result in higher f1 scores.
-In addition, other metrics like accuracy could then be used as the binary label set (1 or 0) is more evenly distributed.
+In addition, other metrics like accuracy could then be used as the binary label set (1 or 0) could be more evenly distributed.
 - Implement further features for modeling.
-- Integrate other databases in order to link song names with genre.
-Maybe churned user may like to listen to a special kind of genre which is only weakly supported by Sparkify at the moment.
+- Integrate other databases in order to link song names with genre as an example.
+Maybe dissapointed, churned user may like to listen to a special kind of genre which is only weakly supported by Sparkify at the moment.
 This result could be also used as a baseline for a Recommendation Engine in future optimizations.

 ## Files in the repo <a name="files_in_repo"></a>
 - **Sparkify.ipynb** - the Jupyter Notebook containing all Data Understanding, Preparation as well as Modeling and Evaluation results.
 - **assets** - folder containing images depicted in this readme.
-- Please pay attention: the json dataset file (128MB) **mini_sparkify_event_data.json** containing the investigated subset of Sparkify data is not in this repo.
+- Please pay attention: the json dataset file (128MB) **mini_sparkify_event_data.json** containing the investigated subset of Sparkify data is not provided in this repo.
 This file is part of the [Udacity Nanodegree program 'Data Science'](https://www.udacity.com) .

 ## Setup Instructions <a name="Setup_Instructions"></a>
 The following is a brief set of instructions on setting up a cloned repository.